zkamvar/user2021/prose.md

-Our opportunity here is to reimagine the infrastructure in a way that truly values all contributions: this includes the spectrum from everyday educators who want to share their knowledge, to the tinkerers who need to understand what's going on behind the scenes.
+Our opportunity here is to reimagine the infrastructure in a way that truly values all contributions: this includes the spectrum from everyday educators who want to share their knowledge, to the tinkerers who need to understand what is going on behind the scenes.

 ## Solution